o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 - Signature authorization – used to update user accounts.
 Signatures are verified against the account's public key.
 - No authorization – used on updates which don't require authorization, for example positive balance changes.

 The list above just reflects common defaults.
-The full source of truth is given by the _account permissions_, see [Permissions](/zkapps/o1js/permissions).
+The full source of truth is given by the _account permissions_, see [Permissions](./permissions).
 Using permissions, account owners can decide on a fine-grained level which type of authorization is required on which kinds of updates.
-Permissions are checked every time an account update tries to interact with an account.

 ## Sending transactions